How to Save a File in Vim / Vi and Quit the Editor

 The command to save a file in Vim is

 To save the file without exiting the editor, switch back to command mode by pressing

 :w and hit

 There is also an update command

 :up which will write the buffer to the file only if there are unsaved changes.

-To save the file under a different name, use
+To save the file under a different name, type

 :w new_filename and hit